turbulenz/turbulenz_engine/docs/source/jslibrary_api/sharedrendercontext_api.rst

     The height of the region required.

 ``set``
-    A function to be called whenever the shared textures from which the region was allocated has been resized, and the textures, renderTargets, and uv-rectangle of the region has changed.
+    A function to be called when resizing the shared textures from which the region was allocated, and the uv-rectangle of the region has changed.

 The region object returned has the following fields: